bond95/ToxicBot/insults_data/README.md

 ### dataset1

-filtered insults from here https://www.kaggle.com/miklgr500/jigsaw-multilingual-swear-profanity
+Filtered insults from here https://www.kaggle.com/miklgr500/jigsaw-multilingual-swear-profanity

 ### dataset2

-just some random insults in Russian
+Just some random insults in Russian in form of base64(to handle line breaks properly)

+### dataset-pikabu

+Insults collected from pikabu.ru

 ## ces